Vijay-SP/Writify/README.md

-# Offical Website for Writers Hub
+# Offical Website for Writify

+#this project is in sdlc phase right now.